-The second area of concern is spectator interference with the course of play, as seen in the PlayPic on the previous page.
+The second area of concern is spectator interference with the course of play.
 Each level of play has rules in place to help umpires deal with possible distractions caused when players, fans and a live ball all coincide with one another.
 Make sure to know those rules and how they should be enforced when they rear their unfortunate head.

 We’ve all seen old film footage of photographers mere feet from the action in live-ball area in an effort to capture images of players in action.
 Those days are long gone.
 Each rulebook now makes clear where media are allowed to congregate and do their jobs, and never does the answer include “in live-ball territory.”
 Do not allow photographers or videographers to encroach on live-ball territory in order to get a better angle for their shot, and therefore create a distraction for players or your crew.
-Remember, the media have a job to do, just like you — but they need to do so within the rules and in areas where they are allowed by rule, as shown in the MechaniGram below.
+Remember, the media have a job to do, just like you — but they need to do so within the rules and in areas where they are allowed by rule.

 Our own gear